tom-seddon/beeblink/docs/fs.md

 ## Commands available with BLFS selected ##

+If another ROM is stealing a command, you can also access it by spelling it out in full with a `BLFS_` prefix, e.g., `*BLFS_FILES`.

 ### `ACCESS <afsp> (<mode>)`

 Lock or unlock file(s). `<mode>` can be blank to unlock, or `L` to